m0mosenpai/linux-manual/manual.md

-My experience of trying out difference Linux distributions over the years has made me want to document everything I have done to make a new installation as usable as possible for myself.
+My experience of trying out difference Linux distributions over the years has made me want to document everything I have done to make a new installation as usable as possible.
 This was the first time that I tried a hands-on/ minimal distribution like Arch and committed to using it as a daily-driver for my work.

 This here is a collection of every issue that I found interesting and worth talking about.
-This is not meant to replace the official [Arch Wiki](https://wiki.archlinux.org/title/Main_page) in any way.
+This is not meant to (nor can it ever) replace the official [Arch Wiki](https://wiki.archlinux.org/title/Main_page) in any way.
-I just sometimes found myself scouring the Internet to find answers to some of the more weirder issues and this is an attempt of gathering all that information in one place.
+I just sometimes found myself scouring the Internet to find answers to some of the more weirder issues and this is an attempt to gather all that information in one place.

 ## Setup
 - **Device:** Dell XPS-15 9570